 Knowing when a watermelon is ripe is often the most challenging part of growing them.
 Here are a few things to look for:

-- The underside of the watermelon turns creamy yellow.
+- The underside of the watermelon turns creamy yellow or white.

 - Low-pitched thump when you hit it lightly – practice thumping unripe melons to hear the difference.

 - Sheen of watermelon changes from slick to dull looking.